Why You Should Ditch Your Cotton Pillowcase

 In traditional bedding, the woven threads are often shorter than the entire length of the sheet which means the manufacturer overlaps the ends of each thread to create the illusion of one long strand stretching across the length of the fabric.
 As a result, the thread ends are often left loose throughout the sheet, creating the potential for friction.

 Premium bamboo bedding only uses long-strand fibers so each thread end is securely anchored along the edges of the fabric.
 This means that even though bamboo can loosen over time, there aren’t any rough thread ends to irritate your hair and skin.
-Bamboo is also naturally antimicrobial and tends to keep you cool in summer and warm in winter, so make sure to choose a 100% Viscose from Bamboo Pillowcase.
+Bamboo is also naturally antimicrobial and tends to keep you cool in summer and warm in winter.
+If bamboo seems like the right choice for you, make sure to choose a 100% Viscose from Bamboo Pillowcase.

 Option 3: Satin